waqasmalik10/waqasmalik10/README.md

 ---

 ### *Why Work With Me*
-As a versatile Full-Stack Developer, I bring extensive expertise in Python, Vue.sj/React.js and Node.js.
+As a versatile AI & Full-Stack Developer, I bring extensive expertise in Python, Vue.sj/React.js and Node.js.
 I specialize in AI-driven applications and LLM-based automation, scalable web solutions, integrating machine learning, NLP, and intelligent data pipelines into modern platforms.
 With a focus on innovation, efficiency, and high-quality development, I help businesses leverage AI and automation to enhance performance and achieve their goals seamlessly.